care1es5/project/Overthewire/Natas/natas3.md

 ![Natas 3](Images/Natas3-2.png)

-In /s3cr3t, there is users.txt.
+In /s3cr3t, there is a file "users.txt".

 ![Natas 3](Images/Natas3-3.png)